mmtrebuchet/bpreveal/doc/text/philosophy.rst

 *   Make each program do one thing well.
 To do a new job, build afresh rather than complicate old programs by adding new features.
+*   Trust the user.
+Don't add validity checks except for instances where you are certain that the user is making a mistake that will pass undetected.
 *   Expect the output of every program to become the input to another, as yet unknown, program.
 *   Don't insist on interactive input.